autay27/boccam/report/report.md

 occam was one of the earliest concurrent languages designed for industrial use.
 It was first released in 1983 by David May and others at Inmos, advised by Tony Hoare.
 It was intended for use on the transputer, an early microprocessor from Inmos which was designed for parallel computing [@transputer].
 Transputers were used in large networks, with each having integrated memory and serial communication links, rather than the network needing a central bus or RAM.

-occam's design is based on the Communicating Sequential Processes (CSP) process algebra created by Tony Hoare, meaning that its programs are expressed in terms of concurrent _processes_ which communicate exclusively by passing messages via _channels_ [@oc1].
+occam's design is based on the CSP process algebra created by Tony Hoare, meaning that its programs are expressed in terms of concurrent _processes_ which communicate exclusively by passing messages via _channels_ [@oc1].
 There are algebraic laws proving equivalence between different expressions in occam, allowing for formal proofs of the correctness of programs [@laws].

+\newpage

 While it is no longer in active use due to the transputer's failure to catch on, it has inspired the languages occam-pi [@occampi] (a variant incorporating part of the pi-calculus, another process calculus) and Ease [@ease] and shares features with other concurrent languages influenced by CSP, such as Go [@go] and Erlang [@erlang], both of which are currently popular in industry. occam and occam-pi have been used to teach concurrency and concurrent programming on Computer Science courses at various British universities.

-occam retains interest as a teaching tool.
-It is suitable for an introduction to practical concurrent programming, as it natively supports concurrent processes and represents them clearly and intuitively as adjacent blocks of code, placed in a hierarchy by the use of significant whitespace (i.e. indentation changes the meaning of code).
-The use of channels makes the connections between processes explicit.
-It may also be useful for teaching theoretical computer science - its strong resemblance to CSP makes it a possible alternative to trace refinement checking tools for gaining intuition of how processes interact in a message-passing paradigm.
+occam retains interest as a teaching tool, and has some advantages for use in teaching concurrent programming.
+Its simplicity means that learners can start coding and putting things in parallel immediately without having to learn technical keywords or concepts.
+It also clearly delineates which lines of code make up each process, and which will be executed in parallel or sequence, via whitespace and simple keywords such as PAR and SEQ.
+By contrast, in other languages code is more abstract with processes defined in one place and run in another.
+The use of whitespace also resembles Python, the language that learners are most likely to have tried already.
+When teaching about channels specifically, the syntax is simpler than Go, the other general-purpose language providing channels.
+Although other programming languages have packages which provide channels, installing packages can prove a challenge for students.

 ## Description of occam